- Very high levels of pre-emergent annual ryegrass control in wheat crops

 Compared to other pre-emergent herbicides, Luximax has favourable plantbacks that provide plenty of flexibility in managing crop rotations.
 Application-to-sowing intervals are typically 9 months for winter crops and 3 months for summer crops.

 Integrated Weed Management (IWM)

-While Luximax will control annual ryegrass that has developed resistance to herbicides from Group K and other mode of action groups, it should always be used as part of an integrated weed management (IWM) strategy.
+While Luximax will control annual ryegrass that has developed resistance to herbicides from Group 15, formerly Group K and other mode of action groups, it should always be used as part of an integrated weed management (IWM) strategy.
 Such strategies will include non-chemical methods as well as herbicides with different modes of action.

 Helping you get the best out of Luximax

 Annual ryegrassBarley grassBrome grass - suppressionSilver grassToad rushWild oats - suppression

 Luximax herbicide has a high level of control of toad rush, as well as annual ryegrass and barley grass.
 With a unique Group 30 mode of action, Luximax is the ideal herbicide for pre-emergent weeds.
 Maintain excellent control of toad rush with the consistently excellent performance and high resistance management from Luximax.